-- in considering whether there are less restrictive means SACAT must consider whether the person would be able to receive appropriate treatment in the community.
+- In considering whether there are less restrictive means than an inpatient treatment order, SACAT must consider whether the person would be able to receive treatment voluntarily or on a community treatment order.

 This is a matter for the person’s treating doctor in the community or at the approved treatment centre.